UP–UST rivalry: Men's basketball

-UP dominance
+2016–2018

 In 2016, the UP Fighting Maroons defeated the UST Growling Tigers after 10 years or 19 games in a Maroon-packed Filoil Flying V Centre in San Juan.
 UP, with a new coach, Bo Perasol, dominated the match and held a game-high 15-point lead at the start of the fourth quarter.
 Paul Desiderio led the Maroons with 16 points.
 The Maroons won 5 games in 2016, their most wins since 2006.

 In the first round of 2017, UST almost had the victory after Marvin Lee gave the Tigers a 2-point advantage.
 UP's Paul Desiderio, who previously struggled at the 3-point line, shouted during the final time-out, "Atin 'to, papasok 'to."
 He hit the game-winning triple with 1.1 seconds remaining and led the Maroons with 17 points.
 "Atin 'to!" became UP's battle cry for years to come.